Event Planning and Tourism Marketing

 Real-World Experience: All events hosted at the ACE Center at Hermitage are designed, set up, and broken down by students in the course.

-Certifications: Those who complete the program are eligible to earn their WRS certification.
+Certifications: Those who complete the program are eligible to earn their Workplace Readiness Skills (WRS) certification.

 Instructor